garylirocks/quickrefs/azure-backup.markdown

 - The snapshot of VM is saved as a **"Restore Point Collection" resource in a dedicated resource group in your subscription**
 - The restore point type is "**snapshot**" when first created, after the snapshot is transferred to the vault, the type changes to "**snapshot and vault**"
 - Restore options:
+  - Files: a script is provided for you to attach disks to a VM, to retrieve files
-  - Replacing existing disks in the source VM
+  - Disks: replacing existing disks in the source VM
-  - New disks: unattached
+  - Disks: new unattached disks
-  - A new VM: including VM, disks, NIC, public IP
+  - VM: a new VM, including VM, disks, NIC, public IP

 ### Azure Site Recovery